-During every backup session, Veeam Backup for AWS creates a cloud-native snapshot for each EC2 instance added to the backup policy.
-The cloud-native snapshot itself is a collection of point-in-time EBS snapshots that Veeam Backup for AWS takes using native AWS capabilities.
+During every backup session, Veeam Backup for AWS creates a cloud-native snapshot for each instance added to the backup policy.
+The cloud-native snapshot itself is a collection of point-in-time snapshots that Veeam Backup for AWS takes using native AWS capabilities.

 A sequence of cloud-native snapshots created during a set of backup sessions makes up a snapshot chain.
 Veeam Backup for AWS creates the snapshot chain in the following way:

-Snapshot creation during the first backup session may take significant time to complete since the whole content of the EC2 instance is copied.
+The creation of the first snapshot may take significant time to complete since Veeam Backup for AWS copies the whole image of the instance.

 Veeam Backup for AWS creates and maintains a snapshot replica chain in the same way as a regular snapshot chain:

-- The first created snapshot replica for the processed EC2 instance becomes a starting point of the snapshot replica chain.
+- The first created snapshot replica for the processed instance becomes a starting point of the snapshot replica chain.

 - Snapshot replicas created during subsequent backup sessions store only those data blocks that have changed since the previous backup session.